-Today we return to Nemea to catch another glimpse, different point of view, different wines.
-We start uphill, from Kastraki, then cycle down to Dafni, and enter the valley.
-Here, we visit another boutique winery and keep riding.
-We ride through vineyards the entire time, on different grades of asphalt passing Leontio and Gymno.
-But we as are in Greece and the scenery changes dramatically within only a few km, we now descend through a landscape of immense wild beauty, to finally reach Skouras winery, one of the most prominent ones: voted Winery of the Year in 2009 by Wines and Spirits mag.
+07.00-08.00 Breakfast.
+Today we return to Nemea to catch another glimpse, different point of view & different wines.
+We started uphill, from Kastraki, then cycle down to Dafni, and enter the valley.
+Here, we visit another boutique winery and keep on riding.
+We ride through vineyards the entire time, on different grades of asphalt, passing Leontio and Gymno.
+As the scenery changes dramatically within only a few km, we now descend through a landscape of immense wild beauty, to finally reach Skouras winery, one of the most prominent ones: voted Winery of the Year in 2009 by Wines and Spirits mag.
 We tour the premises, taste the great wines and finally enjoy a light dinner paired with the wines.

-We return to nearby Nafplion, for night life and rest.
+We return to nearby Nafplion and enjoy the cities nightlife or simply rest.

 33km 243m elevation, easy.

-Our ride starts just before the village Partheni, smooth green mountainous scenery, we glide gracefully, then enter the vineyards of Agiorgitika village, cycling on smooth dirt roads passing through or by the villages of the area, namely Agiorgitika, Steno, Lithovounia, Episkopi, Kerasitsa, Tegea, where we shall be toured through the newly opened Tegean museum.
+07.00-08.00 Breakfast.
+Today we shall venture to beautiful Arcady.
+Our ride starts just before the village of Partheni.
+A smooth, green & mountainous landscape surrounds the area as we enter the vineyards of Agiorgitika village, cycling on smooth dirt roads passing through or by the villages of the area, namely Agiorgitika, Steno, Lithovounia, Episkopi, Kerasitsa, Tegea, where we shall be toured through the newly opened Tegean museum.
 Then ride on to Alea, Garea, Psili Vrysi to culminate at Domaine Tselepos, where we shall tour the winery and taste the fabulous wines.
 Some of the most prominent Greek wines are made here.
 The main variety for which the area is famous for is Moschofilero, but Yiannis Tselepos also excels in reds, as you are sure to discover for yourself.
-We dine at a tavern famous for its local cousine paired with the wines we tasted.
-Wine and Cycle Tour.
-Wine and Cycle Tour.
+We dine at a tavern famous for its local cuisine paired with the wines we tasted.

-Later, we move on towards Sparta, Laconia.
-Tomorrow we visit the Medieval castle city of Mystras, so we rest and sleep at a boutique hotel next to it, overlooking the site, where everything will be tailored to our needs, as before.
+Later on, we move towards Sparta, in the region of Laconia.
+Tomorrow we visit the Medieval castle city of Mystras, so we rest and sleep at a boutique hotel next to it, overlooking the site, where everything will be tailored to your needs.

 30 km, 276m elevation, easy 3/10.